 Then, we eliminated any credit unions, which have membership requirements that limit who can open an account with them.
 Many credit unions offer competitive terms for those who qualify; check your local area or use a credit union locator to compare rates.
 We also eliminated any banks that don’t make information on rates and fees easy to find on their websites.
 Next, we eliminated any banks that charge monthly service fees.
 Many banks offer ways to waive such fees, such as maintaining a minimum daily average balance of a set amount.
 But enough other banks offer a simpler path with no monthly service fee, so we think it’s worth skipping any bank that charges one.
 Finally, we made sure all of the institutions offering these accounts are FDIC insured, which gives greater security to your funds in the unlikely event of a bank failure.

-The APYs shown above are as of July 28, 2020.
+The APYs shown above are as of January 5, 2021.
 These are the rates offered for the lowest minimum deposit to open an account.
-Some banks offer higher promotional APY offers, or higher APY for higher balances than are shown above, but we kept our list to the basic entrypoint rates available with no strings attached and outside of any promotional period or offer.
+Some banks offer higher promotional APY offers, or higher APY for higher balances than are shown above, but we kept our list to the basic entry point rates available with no strings attached and outside of any promotional period or offer.

 BMO Harris Bank